Discover Greenland : Society (social life)

 Social structure

-Greenland's unemployment rate is 9.1% (2015 estimate).
-This figure can vary depending on the season and weather conditions.
-It can be much higher in winter, for example, in certain areas where fishing is difficult.
+Greenland's unemployment rate is 3.7% (2021 estimate).
+This figure can vary according to season and weather conditions.
+It can be much higher in winter, for example, in places where fishing is difficult.
 Although there is no real poverty, the population is nevertheless divided into two distinct parts.
 On the one hand, the urban dwellers of the capital and larger cities, who are becoming increasingly numerous.
 On the other, the people who live in the villages.
 Mentalities and social roles diverge sharply.
 Despite the rural exodus, city dwellers have not forgotten their roots.
 Indeed, there is still a strong bond linking all Greenlanders, notably through common family origins, but also through traditions that are shared by all.
 Greenlandic society is still strongly linked by a network of solidarity inherited from Inuit families who had to unite to survive.
 The second level of social organization was the gathering of several families into hunting groups.
 These groups shared goods such as food, know-how and living space, which was always very limited.
 Today, individualism is overturning all these notions of mutual aid, with the emergence of social differences that may not be as marked as they are here, but they are very much present.
 Money has become a sought-after commodity, and we're seeing the emergence of greater inequalities.

 Social protection

 Greenland guarantees a decent standard of living for its entire population.
 The Scandinavian welfare model has been somewhat transformed.
 Benefits are more variable than in Denmark, but Greenlanders traditionally rely heavily on their families in the event of unemployment.
 There is no unemployment benefit in Greenland, and the state pays only a small allowance to those who are really in difficulty.
 Generally speaking, there are big differences between people's salaries.
 And often, in small villages, the relatively low income is compensated by hunting and fishing.
 When a Greenlander goes fishing, he can earn well over DKK 1,000 in a day.
 Workweeks are 40 hours and paid vacations 5 weeks a year.
-The local minimum wage is DKK 85 per hour, or €8.74.
+The local minimum wage is around DKK 100 per hour, or €13.40.
 Access to healthcare (consultation and medication) is free, and there are no private doctors.
-Making an appointment in Nuuk can be a real obstacle course, with patients sometimes waiting months to see a specialist!
+Booking an appointment in Nuuk can be a real obstacle course, with patients sometimes waiting months to see a specialist!
 However, the capital is home to a large hospital with all the necessary departments.
 And if a patient can't be treated there, a free transfer can be arranged to Copenhagen (or Reykjavík if you're to the east).
 Every village has at least one nurse or health officer trained in emergency medicine who, if necessary, can arrange evacuation to larger towns.
 Pharmacies do not exist as we know them; they are found in dispensaries or hospitals.

 Gender equality